-7th Sardinian International Summer School ‘From GWAS to function’
+8th Sardinian International Summer School ‘From Genomic discoveries to therapeutic targets’

-The course will use a combination of lectures and demonstrations with a heavy emphasis on hands-on data analysis, which requires the active participation of students.
-The focus will be on making maximum interaction with teachers and the creation of useful contacts with the other participants.
+The course will combine lectures and demonstrations with a strong emphasis on practical data analysis and active student participation.
+The focus will be on maximising interaction with teachers and creating useful contacts with other participants.

-The workshops will use programming languages, applicable tools and web-based portals to analyze high-throughput genotyping and sequencing datasets covering the different topics of the course (low pass and deep coverage whole genome DNA, statistical methods for imputation, analysis of exomes, quantitative and qualitative analysis of the transcriptome, epigenome and other related issues).
+The workshops will use programming languages, applicable tools and web-based portals to analyze high-throughput genotyping and next generation sequencing datasets covering the different topics of the course (whole genome DNA, statistical methods for imputation, analysis of exomes, quantitative and qualitative analysis of the transcriptome and other related issues).

 Prof. Francesco Cucca